How to Express Emotions in Healthy Ways?

 Emotional awareness falls under the umbrella of emotional intelligence (E.I.), which is another method for understanding how it is we choose to regulate our emotions and why it is we elect to respond to others the way we do when they are feeling up or down.

-We each struggle at one point in time with our emotions.
 Emotional awareness delivers a barrel of benefits including:

 - Open Communication.
 Emotional awareness allows you to communicate your state of emotions to others openly.

 - Improved Control of Your Emotions.
 You can take better care of your emotions once you gain insight into what they are and how they may impact your decision-making skills.

 - Establish Personal Boundaries.
 Next, emotional awareness allows you to establish clear boundaries that are useful and most beneficial to you.